ScytheSoftware/HealthProgram/README.md

 # HealthProgram
-This is something I created to track the health of foods, mainly from restaurants.
+I created this to track the health of foods, mainly from restaurants.

-I wanted to create this section because some of us still go to restaurants.
+I wanted to create this section because some still go to restaurants.
 So I wanted to list restaurants that have somewhat acceptable foods, despite the bad ingredients.
 However, I will score each dish.
 ‼️ All Dishes will start at 10 points by default. ‼️

 The scoring that I will take into consideration is as follows: